openssl/openssl/doc/designs/quic-design/connection-state-machine.md

 The only sensible way to do this portably is to configure the socket into non-blocking mode.
-We could try to do a select() before calling send() or recv() to get a gurantee that the call will not block, but this will probably run into issues with buggy OSes which generate spurious socket readiness events.
+We could try to do a select() before calling send() or recv() to get a guarantee that the call will not block, but this will probably run into issues with buggy OSes which generate spurious socket readiness events.
 In any case, relying on this to work reliably is not advisable.